jessica-mongeau/Mongeau_Putnam_Lab_Notebook/_posts/2025-09-29-Coral-Feeding-and-Cleaning.md

 3. Return the lid to the tank and turn the pumps back of the system back on.

 ## Side Wall Cleaning
-Frequency: Once a week
+- Frequency: Once per week
-Note: Best to be done when feeding corals as less crates will be in the tank, making it easier to clean.
+- Note: Best to be done when feeding corals as less crates will be in the tank, making it easier to clean.

-###Materials
+### Materials
 - Sponge
 - Toothbrush

-###Steps
+### Steps
 1. Turn off the pumps to the system by flipping the labeled switches located behind the tank and remove one half of the tank lids.
 Place your tools in a reachable secure area.
 2. Using the sponge, gently clean the sidewalls in a back and forth motion or in circular motions.
 Avoid splashing water into the middle crack of the system.
 3. Use the sponge to gently clean the filters.